Quantum field theory in curved spacetime: Applications

 Using perturbation theory in quantum field theory in curved spacetime geometry is known as the semiclassical approach to quantum gravity.
-This approach studies the interaction of quantum fields in a fixed classical spacetime and among other thing predicts the creation of particles by time-varying spacetimes and Hawking radiation.
-The latter can be understood as a manifestation of the Unruh effect where an accelerating observer observes black body radiation.
-Other prediction of quantum fields in curved spaces include, for example, the radiation emitted by a particle moving along a geodesic and the interaction of Hawking radiation with particles outside black holes.
+This approach studies the interaction of quantum fields in a fixed classical spacetime and among other things predicts the creation of particles by time-varying spacetimes and Hawking radiation.
+The latter can be understood as a manifestation of the Unruh effect where an accelerating observer observes black-body radiation.
+Other predictions of quantum fields in curved spaces include, for example, the radiation emitted by a particle moving along a geodesic and the interaction of Hawking radiation with particles outside black holes.

 This formalism is also used to predict the primordial density perturbation spectrum arising in different models of cosmic inflation.
 These predictions are calculated using the Bunch-Davies vacuum or modifications thereto.

 Approximation to quantum gravity

 The theory of quantum field theory in curved spacetime may be considered as an intermediate step towards quantum gravity.
 QFT in curved spacetime is expected to be a viable approximation to the theory of quantum gravity when spacetime curvature is not significant on the Planck scale.
-However, the fact that the true theory of quantum gravity remains unknown means that the precise criteria for when QFT on curved spacetime is a good approximation are also unknown.
+Nonetheless, the fact that the true theory of quantum gravity remains unknown means that the precise criteria for when QFT on curved spacetime is a good approximation are also unknown.

 Gravity is not renormalizable in QFT, so merely formulating QFT in curved spacetime is not a true theory of quantum gravity.